 FIFA Women's World Cup 2019 is going to be played in France, where it will be hosted in nine cities across France.
 On this page you will be able to find groups, TV-listings, fixtures and schedule for the whole tournament.
-The Women's World Cup starts on June 7th with the final taking place on the 7th of July at Stade de Lyon in Lyon.
+Kicking off on June 7th with the final taking place on the 7th of July at Stade de Lyon in Lyon.
 To follow England's Lionesses bookmark this page!
+Enjoy a complete schedule of all streamed and televised Women's World Cup matches for the 2019/2020 season.
+Be sure to catch all the latest games right here!

 - 7 Jun